0xmhha/solin/docs/ci-cd-integration.md

 This guide explains how to integrate Solin into your CI/CD pipelines for automated Solidity analysis.

+> **Note**: The `solin` CLI command will be available after the package is published to npm.
+Until then, build from source and use `node dist/cli.js` instead.

 ## Table of Contents

 - [Overview](#overview)